 Human Geography Research

 The Human Geography Research Group (HGRG) is an expanding community of academic staff, postdoctoral researchers and postgraduate students, with a well-established reputation for geographical research that is theoretically innovative, politically engaged, empirically diverse, and inclusive of a broad range of communities and partnerships.
-There are five main threads running through HGRG research:
+There are three main themes running through HGRG research:

 Collectively, HGRG researchers have sought to explore the workings of power in its myriad forms and the different places through which it flows.
 We engage with differing critical theories of feminism, postcolonialism, posthumanism, post-structuralism, political economy and historiography, enabling work that asks significant questions about the configuration of contemporary geographies, or that shapes knowledge of past communities and environments.

 HGRG is involved in guiding key disciplinary debates and forging conceptual advances, variously through: editorial roles in high-profile journals and book series (including: Progress in Human Geography, Urban Studies, Environment and Planning A; Cultural Geographies and Political Geography); authorship of key research companions, edited volumes and monographs; and, editorial input or contribution to major reference texts such as the Dictionary of Human Geography, the Encyclopaedia of Human Geography and Geographers Biobibliographical Studies.
 HGRG researchers also lead interdisciplinary initiatives with colleagues in Urban Studies, Health Research, International Development, Creative and Contemporary Arts, and in the School’s companion research group, Earth Systems Research.